Vivekchoudhary2/RISC-V-SoC-Tapeout-Program---VSD/Week2/README.md

 ### ⏱️ Phase-Locked Loop (PLL) Operation

-The basic concept of a **Phase-Locked Loop (PLL)** is simple: it synchronizes the output frequency of an oscillator with a reference signal by continuously comparing their phases and adjusting accordingly.
+The basic concept of a **Phase-Locked Loop (PLL)** is simple: it synchronizes the output frequency of an oscillator with the frequency of a reference signal by continuously comparing their phases and adjusting accordingly.

 ---